Will a Turbosmart Blow-Off or Bypass Valve (BOV/BPV) damage my engine?

 The Race Port and the 38mm BOV range feature O-Ring seals on the piston.
 This increases their sealing capabilities.

 Most standard bypass valves have a level of acceptable pressure leak.
 However, to overcome this leak.
-It means that the turbocharger needs to work harder to achieve the set amount of boost pressure.
-From the factory, most engines are working the turbochargers harder than what is actually needed.
+The turbocharger needs to work harder to achieve the set amount of boost pressure.
+From the factory, most engines are working the turbochargers harder than needed.

 Turbosmart BOVs are designed to provide excellent sealing of the intake system.
 This reduces stress on the turbocharger compared to the standard bypass valves.
 Furthermore, they will not leak air pressure regardless of how much boost the turbocharger makes.
 This is because there are equal pressures on both sides of the piston.

 All BOVs are designed to maximize flow at their given size.
 All standard valves have small and restricted flow paths.
 This might be ok for a standard engine.
 However, they are inadequate when increasing the performance of your engine.
 This can lead to large cavitation at high turbo speeds.
 Therefore, it will put extreme stress on the bearings of the turbocharger.

 - The Kompact range is great as a factory upgrade compared to the standard BOV.
 It provides you with durability, response and sealing capabilities, without needing a lot more flow capabilities.

 - The 38mm range is perfect for medium modifications.
 When compared to stock, the 38mm range offers much higher boost levels and high power outputs.